Henit3/DramaMask/README.md

 Adds a new type of mask, Drama, which is not haunted unlike its Tragedy and Comedy counterparts.
 Wearing it will make other Masked enemies ignore you.

+They can also be attached to players' faces, allowing you to look identical to Masked enemies and spook your friends!

 To balance this mechanic out, there is a stealth meter that is used while attempting to hide.

-### Config Options
+### Config Options (Default value)
-* All masks can be used by the player to hide
+* All masks can be used by the player to hide (true)
-* The player can hide from all enemies [Experimental]
+* The player can hide from all enemies [Experimental] (false)
-* Disable the stealth meter balancing mechanic
+* Disable the stealth meter balancing mechanic (false)
+* Show only mask outlines when wearing them (false)
 * Adjust stealth meter behaviour
 * Adjust stealth meter appearance
-* Show only mask outlines when wearing them
-* Allow masks to be attached to players
-* Allow attached masks to have their eyes activated

 ### Roadmap (dependent on feedback)
 * Improve local mask attached view (separate from what others see)